hellymac/planemo/cwl2galaxy.md

 - `$namespaces` & `$schemas` to load needed ontologies (especially for File formats) using owlready2
 - `label`, `doc`, `version` to document the XML

-Browse key `$namespaces` and `$schemas` in the CWL file, in order to create a dictionnary where the key is the key of the namespaces and values are both the schemas and the ontology URL.
+Browse keys `$namespaces` and `$schemas` in the CWL file, in order to create a dictionary where the key is the key of the namespaces and values are both the schemas and the URL ontology.
 When the system comes across a `format` key, it checks if there is an ontology namespaces that matchs with it.
 If so, it loads the ontology and get the label of the file format corresponding.

 **TO DO:** citations & tests